-The photos are from 2010.
+Reproduction of the famous bottle photo of Coppi and Bartali: the photos are from 2010.
 Along the dirt road that leads to Montalcino Castiglion del Bosco, Faustino Coppi and Andrea Bartali, the sons of Fausto Coppi and Gino Bartali, evoked the gesture among their fathers while they were climbing the Col du Galibier in the Tour de France in 1952.
-The occasion, in addition to commemorate the 50th anniversary of the death of Fausto Coppi (January 1960) and 10th of that Bartali (5 May 2000), took place in the roads of Giro d’Italia, the route of the 7th stage between Carrara and Montalcino (215 km).
+The occasion, in addition, to commemorate the 50th anniversary of the death of Fausto Coppi (January 1960) and 10th of that Bartali (5 May 2000), took place on the roads of Giro d’Italia, the route of the 7th stage between Carrara and Montalcino (215 km).

-The photo has deeper message: with showing the two great rivals joined together by the bottle, it is also showing Italy united.
-That idea was important for a nation which had been just ripped apart by the war.
+The photo has a deeper message: by showing the two great rivals joined together by the bottle, it is also showing Italy united.
+That idea was important for a nation that had been just ripped apart by the war.

 And the reproduction of the photo, below: